 Dr. Vojtech Kaiser

-Vojtěch Kaiser is a joint ELBE Postdoctoral Fellow with the MOSAIC Group and the Tang Lab since November 2016.
+Vojtěch Kaiser was a joint ELBE Postdoctoral Fellow with the MOSAIC Group and the Tang Lab between November 2016 and November 2019.
 He is a Czech citizen and was born in Ústí nad Labem, Czech Republic, in 1987.
+After leaving the MOSAIC Group, Vojtěch joined the French National Bank, Banque de France Eurosystème, in Paris as a time series analyst.

 Vojtěch obtained his Bachelor's and Master's degrees in Physics at Charles University in Prague where he studied from 2006 to 2011, graduating with a Master’s thesis on the kinetics of DNA.
 In 2011, he started bi-national PhD studies at the École Normale Supérieure de Lyon (with Prof. Peter Holdsworth) and the Max Planck Institute for the Physics of Complex Systems in Dresden (with Prof. Roderich Moessner).
 In 2014, Vojtěch defended his doctoral thesis on the non-linear and non-equilibrium response of spin ice, a class of frustrated magnets, in which quasiparticles behave like magnetic monopoles.
 Surprisingly, the collective behaviour of magnetic monopoles matches the one found in weak electrolytes.
 In both cases, applied fields shift the association equilibrium resulting in enhanced conductivity, the second Wien effect.
 This enhances the non-linear magnetic response of spin ice, as confirmed in magnetometric measurements.